GamehunterKaan/AutoPWN-Suite/README.md

 ## Contributing to AutoPWN Suite

 I would be glad if you are willing to contribute this project.
 I am looking forward to merge your pull request unless its something that is not needed or just a personal preference.
+Also minor changes and bug fixes will not be merged.
+Please create an issue for those and I will do it myself.
 [Click here for more info!](https://github.com/GamehunterKaan/AutoPWN-Suite/blob/main/.github/CONTRIBUTING.md)

 ## Legal